 Walking is where it’s at in this city, and you’ll see so much on a slow stroll along the Embankment.
-Stop for a whirl in the 135-metre high London Eye and enjoy fabulous bird’s-eye views over Westminster Abbey, Buckingham Palace and the Houses of Parliament before you visit them in person.
+Stop for a whirl in the 135-metre high London Eye (and enjoy bird’s-eye views over Westminster Abbey, Buckingham Palace and the Houses of Parliament before you visit them in person).

-London also has a surprising number of green spaces.
+For a mega-metropolis, London has a surprising number of green spaces.
 Hyde Park and Hampstead Heath are probably the most famous, but you should also visit beautiful Richmond Park (home to wild red deer) and Kew Gardens.
 Both are extraordinary havens of nature, and are located within easy reach of the city.

 For more information, please visit www.visitlondon.com.

 Do you have any tips to add to our London travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock